hayleyarodgers/recipe-finder/README.md

 To access the live application via Github Pages, click [here](https://hayleyarodgers.github.io/recipe-finder/).

-To access the repository where the code I refactored is saved, click [here](https://github.com/hayleyarodgers/recipe-finder).
+To access the repository where the code is saved, click [here](https://github.com/hayleyarodgers/recipe-finder).

 ## Credits